How 40 Famous Dishes Got Their Famous Names

 Three decades after the war's end, Salisbury published a book in which he claimed that "lean beef, minced to break down any connective tissue and fully cooked, was the best and most easily digested food," according to Smithsonian Magazine.
 Salisbury initially referred to the dish as "muscle pulp of beef," but as it grew in popularity, its name thankfully evolved as well.

-If you haven't had the pleasure of eating a Baked Alaska, this dessert dish consists of cake and ice cream enveloped in meringue, then brûléed on the outside.
+This dessert dish consists of cake and ice cream enveloped in meringue, then brûléed on the outside.
 The unlikely baking method was conceived by an 18th-century scientist named Sir Benjamin Thompson, according to NPR.